Skip to main content

 For the purposes of this Policy the following definitions apply:

-“Contract” means any document that establishes, or any other evidence of, an intention to establish a binding legal relationship between the University and one or more third parties.
-The titles of such documents are secondary to their content and its effect in creating legal rights and obligations of the University.
+“Contract” means any document, or other evidence, of an intention to establish a binding legal relationship between the University and one or more third parties.

-“Financial Contract” means any document, process, or any other evidence that records an intention to establish a monetary obligation between the University and one or more third parties, e.g. the procurement of goods and services through a purchase order.
+“Financial Contract” means any document, process, or any other evidence that records an intention to establish a monetary obligation between the University and one or more third parties (e.g. the procurement of goods and services through a purchase order, or a grant or gift agreement for incoming funds).

 Scope and Authority

-The Vice-President, Administration, or successor thereof, is the Policy Owner and is responsible for overseeing the implementation, administration and interpretation of this Policy.
+The Vice-President, Administration, or successor thereof, is the Policy Owner and is responsible for overseeing the implementation, administration and interpretation of this Policy, in consultation with the General Counsel.

 Policy